substancelab/flowbite-components/README.md

 bundle install
 ```

-### Configuration
+### tailwindcss-rails

-Make sure you have Tailwind CSS installed in your Rails application.
-We recommend using the [tailwindcss-rails](https://github.com/rails/tailwindcss-rails) gem:
+Tailwind needs to be able to look through your code in order to generate the final CSS file with the class names you actually use.
+To allow Tailwind to find CSS class names inside flowbite-components you need to use [tailwindcss-rails](https://github.com/rails/tailwindcss-rails) gem:

 ```ruby
 gem "tailwindcss-rails", ">= 4.3.0"